 Ware is a somewhat small town located in the state of Massachusetts.
 With a population of 9,888 people and two constituent neighborhoods, Ware is the 180th largest community in Massachusetts.
-Much of the housing stock in Ware was built prior to World War II, making it one of the older and more historic towns in the country.
+Ware has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Ware isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ware are a mix of both white- and blue-collar jobs.
-Overall, Ware is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ware who work in office and administrative support (13.34%), sales jobs (9.20%), and management occupations (8.01%).
+Ware is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ware is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Ware who work in office and administrative support (13.43%), sales jobs (9.06%), and management occupations (7.15%).

-The population of Ware overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Ware, 22.52% have at least a bachelor's degree.
+The education level of Ware citizens is a little higher than the average for US cities and towns: 21.45% of adults in Ware have at least a bachelor's degree.

 The people who call Ware home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ware residents report their race to be White, followed by Asian.
+The greatest number of Ware residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Ware include French , Irish, English, and French Canadian.

 The most common language spoken in Ware is English.
-Other important languages spoken here include Other Indo-European and Polish.
+Other important languages spoken here include French and Spanish.